bigchaindb/bigchaindb/docs/source/introduction.md

 # Introduction

+This is the documentation for BigchainDB Server, the BigchainDB software that one runs on servers (but not on clients).

 BigchainDB is a scalable blockchain database.
 That is, it's a "big data" database with some blockchain characteristics, including [decentralization](topic-guides/decentralized.html), [immutability](topic-guides/immutable.html) and [native support for assets](topic-guides/assets.html).

 You can read about the motivations, goals and high-level architecture in the [BigchainDB whitepaper](https://www.bigchaindb.com/whitepaper/).